Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Additional qualitative and quantitative results relegated from Section

 Table \ref{tab:logit_models_new_with_semantic} displays the same logistic regression model with an added coefficient for semantic similarity.
 Semantic similarity is calculated as the similarity of embeddings between two prompts (as described in Definition \ref{def:semantic_sim}).
 In this regression analysis, we use the semantic similarity based on model internal activations on the last instruction token at the layer where the refusal direction is extracted.

-We observe that semantic similarity has a positive and highly statistically significant effect on transfer success (except for Llama 2), which means that if two prompts have high similarity in activations, their suffixes are more likely to successfully transfer.
-However, compared to the size of the coefficients for suffix push and refusal connectivity, the influence is relatively small especially for Qwen and Vicuna, while comparably large in Llama 3.2.
-Again, the interaction effects are small in size compared to the main effects, except for Llama 2.
-However, given that for this model, the main effect for semantic similarity is not statistically significant, one should be cautious to interpret interaction effects based on this feature.
+We observe that semantic similarity has a positive and highly statistically significant effect on transfer success (except for Vicuna where the effect is negative), which means that if two prompts have high similarity in activations, their suffixes are more likely to successfully transfer.
+However, compared to the size of the coefficients for suffix push and refusal connectivity, the influence is relatively small.
+Again, the interaction effects are small in size compared to the main effects.

 \paragraph{Prompt rephrasing instructions} In Section \ref{sec:intervention} we use Vicuna to rephrase the harmful questions without changing their meaning.
 To generate diverse rephrases of jailbreak prompts, we use the following template prompt: